patypet-capstone/cloudcomputing/README.md

   }
 }
 ```
-change the server_name YOUR_SERVERS_IP_ADDRESS with your external IP from intances
+change the server_name YOUR_SERVERS_IP_ADDRESS with your external IP from VM instances

 4. Save the file and exit the editor.